Local Invariant Structures in the Dynamics of Capillary Water Jet: Paradifferential Propagator and Twisted Duhamel Formula

 where $C$ is a constant independent of all the arguments.
-This follows easily from the definition (\ref{Gamma_Ext}) of $\gamma_\Ext$ and the symbolic calculus formula in Proposition~\ref{prop:SymReg} for adjoints of paradifferential operators.
-In fact, we compute, using the definition of the ${\times;r}$ operation (and recalling $b_\Ext,V$ are real valued while $\|u\|_{H^{s_0}_x}$ does not depend on $x,\xi$), for $r\in(1,2)$,
+This follows easily from the definition (\ref{gamma_Ext}) of $\gamma_\Ext$ and the symbolic calculus formula in Proposition~\ref{prop:SymReg} for adjoints of paradifferential operators.
+In fact, we compute, using the definition of the ${\times;r}$ operation (noting $\|u\|_{H^{s_0}_x}$ does not depend on $x,\xi$), for $r\in(1,2)$,

-Here the symbols $a_1,a_2$ collects all pluri-homogeneous-in $\xi$ terms of order $\leq0$ (see Remark~\ref{rmk:Pluri-homoSym}).
-Using the asymptotic expansion